Slovak government backs plan to tax Russian oil processing - NewsBreak

 In February, the government sought a tax on "excess profits" from nuclear power production as it looked for ways to help households cope with soaring energy bills.

-It scrapped that tax after the Economy Ministry got a pledge to cap household electricity prices from Slovenske Elektrarne, which operates the country’s two nuclear plants and is majority-owned by Italy’s Enel and Czech billionaire Daniel Kretinsky’s EPH group.
+It scrapped that tax after the Economy Ministry got a pledge to cap household electricity prices from Slovenske Elektrarne (ENEISL.UL), which operates the country's two nuclear plants and is majority-owned by Italy's Enel (ENEI.MI) and Czech billionaire Daniel Kretinsky's EPH group.

 Comments / 0